 Brand Guidelines and Logo Files

 To use any of our official logos or marks in your design, please download them – along with our Style Guide – using the button below.
 Illustrator PDF vector files are contained in the “For Print” folder at that link.

 Questions and Submissions

 To submit your art, use our Contact Form and select “Art Submission” as the reason for your message.
-If you have any questions you need clarification on from our design team before you submit, use the same contact form and select “Question about art specifications” to get in touch with Nyx, our designer.
+If you have any questions you need clarification on from our design team before you submit, use the same contact form and select “Question about art specifications” to get in touch with Nyx, our lead designer.